 About Growth Mindset

-How Growth Mindset is used in Fly High:
+How Growth Mindset is used in our Fly High Theatre Show:

 In our story about two people meeting, becoming friends, and building a flying machine from